abhxydeploys/pantry-pal-app/docs/CODE_OVERVIEW.md

 # PantryPal: Code Flow and Architecture Overview

 This document provides a detailed, step-by-step explanation of the PantryPal application's code flow.
-It covers user authentication, core application features, AI-powered interactions, and backend automation.
+It covers user authentication, core application features, AI-powered interactions, and backend automation, complete with diagrams to visualize each process.

 **Tech Stack:**
 - **Frontend:** Next.js (with App Router), React, TypeScript